E1

 Safety first: Turn the power switch off and remove the battery pack from the vacuum.
 Do not attempt to open the battery casing; lithium-ion packs can be dangerous if punctured or shorted.

 - Step 1 – Check charge level: Place the Tower battery pack on the original Tower charger.
 Confirm the charger LED comes on.
-Allow it to charge for at least 3–4 hours or until the charger indicates full.
+Allow it to charge for at least 3–4 hours or until the charger indicates a full charge.

 - Step 3 – Reseat the battery: Reinstall the battery pack firmly until it clicks.
 A loose fit can trigger undervoltage or intermittent connection errors.